openlcb/OpenLCB_Single_Thread/README.md

 ```
 In this case, the first four pairs of eventids are producers, and the remaining are consumers.
 The type is used by internal processing to allow eventids produced by this node to be scheduled and send, and to indetify received eventids as being consumed by this node and therefore passed to the application code.

-## Memory Models:
+## Memory Model:
 Eventids are read from eeprom into event[].
 Their location in EEPROM is held in EIDtab[], see above.

-The indexes into eventid[] are then sorted into eventIndex[] --- event[] and EIDtab entries remain in the original order.
-Binary search is then used to match received eventids to their entries in event[].
+The index into eventid[] is then sorted into eventIndex[] --- event[] and EIDtab entries remain in the original order.
+Binary search on eventIndex[] is then used to match received eventids to their entries in event[].
+Diagrammatically:

      eventIndex[]--->EIDtab[offset,flags]-->EEPROM
      eventIndex[]--->event[eventid]